Rastan Saga: Legacy

-An emulation of the Rastan arcade game is included in the compilations Taito Memories Jōkan only in Japan for the PlayStation 2 and Taito Legends for PlayStation 2 and Xbox in 2005, Taito Memories Pocket, and Taito Legends Power-Up for the PlayStation Portable in 2006.
+An emulation of the game is included in the compilations Taito Memories Jōkan only in Japan for the PlayStation 2 and Taito Legends for PlayStation 2 and Xbox in 2005, Taito Memories Pocket, and Taito Legends Power-Up for the PlayStation Portable in 2006.
 On March 17, 2020, it was included as part of Antstream Arcade for the Xbox One and Xbox Series X/S, and then on the PlayStation 4 and PlayStation 5 on September 6, 2024.
 In 2022, it was also made available on the Taito Egret II Mini dedicated arcade cabinet.
-On May 2, 2024, it was eventually re-released as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch courtesy of Hamster Corporation.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in May 2024.

-Rastan was followed by two sequels: Rastan Saga II (released as Nastar in Europe and Nastar Warrior in North America) and Warrior Blade: Rastan Saga Episode III.
-Rastan appears in another Taito game, Champion Wrestler, as "Miracle Rastan".
+Rastan was followed by two sequels: Rastan Saga II (released as Nastar in Europe and Nastar Warrior in North America) and Warrior Blade.
+Rastan appears in another Taito game, Champion Wrestler, as a playable character.

 The Saffire developed game Barbarian for PlayStation 2 and GameCube was published in Japan by Taito as Warrior Blade: Rastan vs. Barbarian.
 The game has nothing to do with Rastan despite the title.